SharathN25/STM32F407-Discovery/README.md

 **S-BUS**
 This bus connects the system bus of the Cortex®-M4 with FPU core to a BusMatrix.
 This bus is used to access data located in a peripheral or in SRAM.
 Instructions may also be fetched on this bus (less efficient than ICode).
 The targets of this bus are the internal SRAM1, SRAM2 and SRAM3, the AHB1 peripherals including the APB peripherals, the AHB2 peripherals and the external memories through the FSMC/FMC.

-So instructions and data uses I-bus and D-bus respectively, All the other peripheral uses System bus.
-The Cortex-M4 processor contains three external Advanced High-performance Bus (AHB)-Lite bus interfaces(AHB1,AHB2a and AHB3) and one Advanced Peripheral Bus (APB) interface.
-The AHB1 bus
+So instructions and data use I-bus and D-bus respectively, All the other peripheral uses System bus.
+The Cortex-M4 processor contains three external Advanced High-performance Bus (AHB)-Lite bus interface and one Advanced Peripheral Bus (APB) interface.
+The GPIOs are connected to AHB1 bus which has a maximum speed of 150Mhz and is divided into two buses as APB1 and APB2.
+APB1 runs at 42Mhz(max) and APB2 runs at 82Mhz(max).
+The different peripherals such as SPI, UART, TIMERs, ADCs, DACs, etc are connected to either APB1/APB2 buses.
+And the AHB2(168Mhz max) is connected to Camera and USB OTG interfaces, AHB3 is connected to External memory controller.

+# Bus Matrix